-The presidential race is underway
+The Presidential race is underway

 If by chance, you are worried about their traversing all over the 50 states and keeling over in the process, calm your fears.
-Trump will campaign in only about 10 to 12 states, and Biden will campaign in probably only two.
+Trump will campaign in only about 10-12 states, and Biden will campaign in probably only two.
 Why, you might ask?
 There are only 10-12 states that matter in a presidential contest.

 Under our Electoral College system, the candidate that gets one more popular vote than the other gets all of that state’s electoral votes.